rendiffdev/rendiff-dev/docs/PERFORMANCE_OPTIMIZATION.md

 ## Overview

-This FFmpeg API has been optimized for high-performance production workloads with comprehensive performance improvements implemented across all layers.
+Rendiff has been optimized for high-performance production workloads with comprehensive performance improvements implemented across all layers.

 ## 🚀 Performance Features Implemented